noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

 Now, let's change the initial conditions to include disease and see what happens.
-I change the populations of tanoak and bay in one pixel to infectious instead of healthy and run the model:
+I change the populations of tanoak and bay in one pixel to infectious instead of susceptible and run the model:

 ~~~~ {.r}
 init[190, 2] <- init[190, 1]